BradleyCulley/bradleyculley.github.io/_posts/2023-9-23-annoucing-a-new-consulting-project.md

     ![Water heater video insights page.png](https://bradleyculley.github.io/images/Water_heater_video_insights_page.png)<br><br>

-    There’s also a visualization of aggregate sentiment, among all respondents, per question:
+    There’s also a visualization of aggregate sentiment, among all respondents, per question: [https://dashboard.clearseas.ai/waterHeater/video/surveyVideoInsights](https://dashboard.clearseas.ai/waterHeater/video/surveyVideoInsights)

     ![Water heater aggregate video insights.png](https://bradleyculley.github.io/images/Water_heater_aggregate_video_insights.png)

-    Here an example for the questions that the water heater contractors were asked: https://dashboard.clearseas.ai/waterHeater/video/surveyVideoInsights <br><br>
+    The dropdown is populated with the questions that were asked in the survey.
+You can select a different question from the dropdown to see the average sentiment for answers to that question among all respondents.<br>

     Potential future work that's been discussed for the video insights feature:<br>
     >    •	Batch upload (currently serial)<br><br>
     •	Automatic generation of the video transcripts based on the audio tracks (probably using Amazon Polly)<br><br>
-    •	Classification of emotion (positive, negative, mixed, neutral) directly from video frame images.
-Separately, classification of emotion from the audio.
+    •	Classification of emotion (positive, negative, mixed, neutral) directly from video frame images (probably using Amazon Rekognition).
+Separately, classification of emotion from the audio (probably using Amazon Transcribe and Amazon Comprehend).
 The current system uses only the text.
 Going multimodal would make the classification more robust.
 Could experiment with tuning per-modality weighting to see what’s highest-fidelity to the truth.<br><br>
     •	Going end-to-end with video sourcing.
 Mitchell currently uses a platform called Voxpopme (voxpopme.com) to collect the videos.
-The respondents (e.g. hot water heater installers) receive prompts and record their response videos through that platform.<br><br>
+The respondents (e.g. plumbers) receive prompts and record their response videos through that platform.<br><br>
     • Mitchell and his staff then upload the videos into the relevant dashboard.
 Mitchell’s software engineering team could instead build the video surveying themselves!
 It would do exactly what they want, and it would connect right into the video analysis part that already exists.

     In other words, the vision is:
-    > 1. A contractor who installs water heaters would get a text message with a link to a paid survey<br>
+    > 1. A contractor who installs water heaters would get a text message with a link to a paid survey<br><br>
-    > 2. They click the link, record the video, and get paid automatically
+    > 2. They click the link, record the video, and get paid automatically<br><br>
-    > 3. The video is automatically uploaded to the relevant dashboard type (water heaters, roofing, manufacturing, etc.)
+    > 3. The video is automatically uploaded to the relevant dashboard type (water heaters, roofing, manufacturing, etc.)<br><br>
-    > 4. The video is also automatically processed by the AI subsystems for voice-to-text and emotion classification
+    > 4. The video is also automatically processed by the AI subsystems for voice-to-text and emotion classification<br><br>
     > 5. The videos show up on the relevant dashboard in real time, complete with emotion classification and the other metadata (age of respondent, region of the US the respondent hails from, etc.)

    It was awesome to be able to design, build, and deploy all parts of the video management system:
-   > • The infrastructure: AWS with Terraform<br>
+   > • The infrastructure: AWS with Terraform<br><br>
-   > • The CI/CD pipeline pieces: GitHub Actions<br>
+   > • The CI/CD pipeline pieces: GitHub Actions<br><br>
-   > • Video upload via an admin interface in the platform: full-stack React and Node<br>
+   > • Video upload via an admin interface in the platform: full-stack React and Node<br><br>
-   > • Video processing (FFmpeg), storage (S3 and RDS), sentiment analysis NLP/NLU, and frontend display of the videos and associated sentiment data.<br>
+   > • Video processing (FFmpeg), storage (S3 and RDS), sentiment analysis NLP/NLU, and frontend display of the videos and associated sentiment data.

     This was a great example of efficient and enjoyable product development.
 Mitchell and I talked through the feature, then I built it, demoing to Mitchell along the way.
 End-to-end delivery was about one month, in the fall of 2022.<br><br>